Infant Optics DXR-8 PRO - Patented Active Noise Reduction (ANR), 5” HD Video Baby Monitor with 1 Camera, No WiFi, Hack-Proof,Pan…

 What reviewers liked

-- Active Noise Reduction is repeatedly praised by parents using sound machines
+- Active Noise Reduction repeatedly praised by sound-machine households for fewer false alarms

 Where it falls short